Staffing hours are behind 2025 levels

 Staffing Industry Analysts’ perspective

 The outlook for temporary staffing remains clouded by factors such as slowing growth in the overall US labor market, moderately high interest rates, policy uncertainty, and uncertainty regarding the impact of AI, leading to a continued cautious approach to hiring from clients.
-Nevertheless, we highlight that elevated levels of uncertainty for staffing clients means a stronger value proposition for the use of a flexible or contingent workforce to help navigate fluctuations in business activity.
-For more insights, please see our US Economic and Labor Market Trends (November 2025), our January US Jobs Report Briefing and our most recent US Staffing Industry Forecast Update.
+Nevertheless, we highlight that heightened levels of uncertainty for staffing clients means a stronger value proposition for the use of a flexible or contingent workforce to help navigate fluctuations in business activity.
+For more insights, please see our US Economic and Labor Market Trends (November 2025), our February 2026 US Jobs Report, our US Staffing Industry Pulse Survey: January and our most recent US Staffing Industry Forecast Update.

 About the SIA Bullhorn Staffing Industry Indicator